Skip to main content

 Updated 2026-05-20

-Next Topic: System Administration Cheat Sheet
+Next Topic: ripgrep Code Search Cheat Sheet

 An operating system is the core software layer that manages hardware resources, provides abstractions like processes and files, and mediates between user programs and the underlying machine.
 This cheat sheet covers the foundational concepts every systems programmer and computer science professional needs: process and thread models, CPU scheduling strategies, memory management from allocation to virtual memory, synchronization primitives, deadlock theory, inter-process communication, file systems, system calls, and disk scheduling.
 Topics progress from core abstractions through increasingly specialized mechanisms, with each concept linked to its authoritative primary source.
 Whether preparing for system design interviews, OS coursework, or low-level development, this reference provides the essential vocabulary and mechanics in one place.